kottans/git-course/modules/linux-cli.md

 using Git Bash that gets installed along with [Git](https://git-scm.com/downloads).

-To open Git Bahs right click anywhere in file explorer and select `Git Bash here` option.
+To open Git Bash right click anywhere in file explorer and select `Git Bash here` option.
 Bash will get opened in context of the directory you called it at.